Rcomian/Template/README.md

 ## Interface 16

-Steve Baker's version of the Audio module that supports audio devices with up to 16 inputs and outputs.
+A reskinned version of the Core Audio 16 interface.
+Included solely for backward compatibility with pre v1.0 patches.

 ## Duck